KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

     - tRAS=tCL+tRCD+4

 - **Command Rate**
-    - use CR1 (MSI: Real 1N) if possible
+    - use CR1 (MSI: Real 1N) if possible (which can't be said about dual rank at high frequencies, there you most likely want cr2 in most cases)

     - affects overall stability/mouse feeling/smoothness a lot